 - Delete the Bluetooth speaker from your PC and reconnect it: If your computer detects the speaker’s Bluetooth connection but does not pair, simply remove the speaker from the list of connections on your PC and start from step 1 again.
 To remove the speaker, click on its name and tap “Forget.”

 - Fully charge both devices: Some speakers and laptops have smart power management systems that disable any Bluetooth connections if the battery is too low.
 Make sure both devices have at least a 50% charge.

 - Switch off likely Bluetooth interferers: If another device – say your phone – has its Bluetooth on, this could be the problem.
-Laptops tend to automatically connect to older Bluetooth connections quickly than newer ones.
+Laptops tend to connect to older Bluetooth connections quickly than newer ones automatically.

 - Power both devices off and then back on: A simple reset could do the trick.